 - Organisations that want to optimise ad targeting while maintaining compliance

-- Google Tags load with default consent states.
+- Google Tags load with default consent-denied settings.

 - No cookies are set for analytics or ads.